Avalanche's Mackenzie Blackwood: Guarding home goal

 • 1 min read

-Blackwood is expected to start at home against the Kings on Monday, per Aarif Deen of Colorado Hockey Now.
+Blackwood is set to start at home against St. Louis on Wednesday, per Jesse Montano of Guerilla Sports.

 More News